c-razo/c-razo1.github.io/2024-11-05-sql-filtering-lab.md

 **Step 3: Create the log_in_attempts Table**

 Explanation: I set up the log_in_attempts table to record login data, including timestamps, success status, and country of origin.
-This table helped simulate data related to login activities—common data for cybersecurity reviews.
+This table helped simulate data related to login activities common data for cybersecurity reviews.
 Command Used: CREATE TABLE log_in_attempts (...)
 Screenshot: Captured the table creation process.